chairaudio/SaM-Designer/README.md

 Projucer is part of the JUCE library.
 It is the project manager for JUCE projects.
-Every time you have to make changes to the Synth-A-ModelerGUI projects (i.e. add new source files, change compile options), you have to use the Proojucer application.
+Every time you have to make changes to the Synth-A-ModelerGUI projects (i.e. add new source files, change compile options), you have to use the Projucer application.
 But first it must be compiled.

 Depending on your development machine there are project files for several